Blogs

 Are LED lights brighter than other lights?

 LED lights are brighter than the standard bulbs.
 This is because of the high lumen per watts rating.
-An example of a bright LED bulb is the High power LEDs which produce over 50 lumens with a power rating larger than 1.
+An example of a bright LED bulb is the High-power LEDs, which produce over 50 lumens with a power rating larger than 1.

 They are used in spotlights, stage lights and even flashlights.